sean-attewell/Lambda-Codex-Web-Development/Web Fundamentals/CLI.md

 cd
 The . directory is the current directory.
 The .. directory is the parent directory.
 Using the cd command with . we would just end up staying in our current directory.
 To go up a directory to the parent directory, use cd with double dots

+Avoid spaces in file names to make navigation easier!

 Now that we know some of the basics, let's add in [options] and [arguments] which modify the behavior of the command.
 The general structure is:

 $ command -options arguments